JPElectron/Split-Single-Phase-Energy-Meter-to-PRTG/README.md

 Requires files to be placed in PRTG's custom EXE sensor path, usually: C:\Program Files (x86)\PRTG Network Monitor\Custom Sensors\EXE

-A) Copy all the .bat files there
+1) Copy all the .bat files there
-B) Copy the following CURL files there (you can get these at https://curl.haxx.se/windows/) curl.exe curl-ca-bundle.crt libcurl-x64.dll
+2) Copy the following CURL files there (you can get these at https://curl.haxx.se/windows/) curl.exe curl-ca-bundle.crt libcurl-x64.dll